Code of Professional Practice

 In case of prolonged absenteeism and/or when necessary, the management may assign instructors to cover classes.

-Instructors are required to complete a make-up form (telafi formu) prior to conducting their make-up classes.
-Instructors must complete the form and submit it to the administration for approval prior to their absenteeism, if permission for leave is pre-approved.
+Instructors are required to complete a make-up form (telafi formu) before conducting their make-up classes.
+Instructors must complete the form and submit it to the administration for approval before their absenteeism if permission for leave is pre-approved.
 If permission for leave is not pre-approved, as in case of sickness or emergency, instructors are required to complete and submit the make-up form immediately upon their return to work.

 Make-up classes are typically conducted after school, Monday to Friday, and must be completed before the end of the academic quarter.